 Fostering learning during the early years

 The early years form the basis upon which children shape their place in the world.
-The environment in which a child grows up, at home and outside it, is crucial to its success when entering school.
-Recent data from the National Longitudinal Survey of Children and Youth indicate the following:
+The environment in which a child grows up, at home and outside it, is crucial to their successful entry into school.
+Findings from the National Longitudinal Survey of Children and Youth underline that:

 - the knowledge and skills that children bring to school are strongly linked to academic achievement;

 - children who have positive interactions with their parents, such as being read to daily, tend to score better than other children in their ability to communicate, to learn, and even to play in a cooperative manner;

 - those who participate in organized sports and who take lessons in physical activities or the arts also show stronger abilities to learn.

 In a linguistic minority context, the mastery of the language of instruction and the capacity to communicate are additional predictors of academic achievement.
 The reality of a minority context means that children are exposed to two different cultures at a time when their cultural identity and language skills are developing.
 Moreover, sooner or later these children must learn the language of the majority (i.e., English), in addition to their mother tongue, to ensure their full integration into society.

 The required conditions to develop additive bilingualism (i.e., the mastery of a second language without incurring any costs to the cultural identity and mother tongue) are met by few Francophone children living in a minority context.
 For bilingualism to be additive, a minimal threshold of exposure to, or use of the mother tongue must be exceeded.
 For various reasons, the minimal threshold required is higher when the mother tongue is that of a linguistic minority.